Liverpool face Sparta Prague, Brighton draw Roma as Europa League and Europa Conference League last-16 draws made

-Plus: Europa Conference League champions West Ham will be away to Freiburg in their Europa League last-16 first leg; Rangers travel to Portuguese giants Benfica while AS Roma host Brighton
+Plus: Europa Conference League champions West Ham will be away to Freiburg in their Europa League last-16 first leg; Rangers travel to Portuguese giants Benfica while AS Roma host Brighton; Aston Villa take on Dutch giants Ajax in the Europa Conference League last 16

 Premier League leaders Liverpool will face Sparta Prague in the last 16 of the Europa League, while Brighton face another glamour tie against Roma.